 I don’t read much SciFi anymore.
 My passion in the last couple of decades has been anime (Japanese cartoons) and manga (Japanese comics).
 So I have many volumes of manga, anime videos, and anime collectibles.
 Some of my illustrations are done in an anime style as well.
 In addition, anime is the source of my Internet name, LovelyAngel.

-I like sports – primarily badminton, volleyball, cycling, and football, and I prefer participating rather than watching.
+I like sports – primarily badminton, volleyball, cycling, football, and inline skating – and I prefer participating rather than watching.
 I’m conditioned to be competitive.

 I have a strong belief in God, and I see the different religions of the world reflecting the many faces of God.
 I don’t think any particular religion or denomination is closer to the truth than any other, and I believe it’s OK to select one and follow its traditions for honoring God.
 I think the teachings of Christ are powerful and inspirational, and I am a member of the United Church of Christ (UCC) because of its social activism as well as its Open and Affirming philosophy.

 I believe in the value of people but recognize our underachievement in supporting them.
 Consequently, I have a long history of giving regularly to organizations – UNICEF, Food First, Habitat for Humanity, The Hunger Project, Feeding America, Oregon Food Bank, Loaves & Fishes, Transition Projects, SMYRC, Cascade AIDS Project, and more.

 I have a history of volunteer work...
 13 years at SMYRC... and a photographer for all 12 years that the Portrait Project in Portland’s Old Town was in existence.
 I have served three years on the Church Council for the Meridian United Church of Christ and also have participated in a build for Habitat for Humanity.
 It’s not enough, but I don't have the drive, time, and energy to do more at this point in my life.